newchuyalong/libgdx-learning/Wiki-Style-Guide.md

 ### Small Typo Fixes ###
 Github wiki's diff system is not as robust as the diff system for code.
-If you make a tiny change, in the commit message please say "Fixed typo alpa -> alpha" or something of the sort
+If you make a tiny change, in the commit message please say "Fixed typo alpa -> alpha" or something of the sort.

-here are some good and bad commit message examples:
+Here are some good and bad commit message examples:

 good:
 * `Added docs about serialization @ Reading and Writing JSON`